sandialabs/SpokeDartsPublic/README.md

 # SpokeDarts
 SpokeDarts sphere-packing sampling in any dimension.
 Advancing front sampling from radial lines (spokes) through prior samples.

-1. Copyright and Citations
+## Copyright and Credit
-2. Compiling
-3. Interface

-1.
 Copyright 2016 Sandia Corporation.
 Under the terms of Contract DE-AC04-94AL85000 with Sandia Corporation, the U.S. Government retains certain rights in this software.
 SCR#:2084.0

-To credit this work, please cite the following paper:
+To credit this work, please cite the following paper and software:

 @article{spokedarts_journal,
 author = {Scott A. Mitchell and Mohamed S. Ebeida and Muhammad A. Awad and Chonhyon Park and Anjul Patney and Laura P. Swiler and Dinesh Manocha and Li-Yi Wei and Ahmad A. Rushdi},